 *Some betting shops become unprofitable to run without the FOBT income.

-*Bookmakers decide to begin a programme of shop closures – could be several thousand across the sector.
+*Bookmakers decide to begin a programme of shop closures – could be thousands across the sector.

 *Racing media rights are based on a per shop basis – fewer shops means less media income.